Good to know

 - These loans don't have to be paid back until students have left university and are earning over the repayment threshold

-The government has confirmed that EU students starting at an English university in the 2018–19 academic years will continue to pay the Home rate of tuition.
+The government has confirmed that EU students starting at an English university in the 2019–20 academic year will continue to pay the Home rate of tuition for the duration of their course.

 For information on how the EU Referendum result might affect EU students, please see our dedicated webpage.